marcoverl/CVUserGuide/source/GettingStarted.rst

   chmod 600 my_key.pem

+You can now use this key when instantiating a VM as an access method.

 Importing your keypair
 ----------------------

-You might already have an ssh key you use to remotely access machines.
+You might already have an ssh key you use to remotely access machines, and you migt want to use this ssh key instead of creating a new one (as explained in the previous section).

-This mean you already have under the *.ssh* directory in your home folder a couple of files named *id\_rsa* (or *id\_dsa*) and *id\_rsa.pub* (or *id\_dsa.pub*).
+If you already have an ssh key, you have under the *.ssh* directory in your home folder a couple of files named *id\_rsa* (or *id\_dsa*) and *id\_rsa.pub* (or *id\_dsa.pub*).